 From using it in your lead generation strategy to being a perfect platform to retarget professionals, LinkedIn is a great social network to connect with individuals and forge a relationship with them.
 And if you approach this process properly, those same users can become loyal customers or future partners.

-From reaching to share content to inviting a user to an event, or simply asking for a connection request, there are numerous reasons to send a LinkedIn InMail message.
+From reaching out to share content to inviting a user to an event, or simply asking for a connection request, there are numerous reasons to send a LinkedIn InMail message.
 Here are 5-steps to crafting an InMail people want to read.

 How?
 By using LinkedIn InMail (either Sponsored or via LinkedIn Premium) and reaching out directly to individuals.
 Now, much like cold calling or cold emailing, the aim of such an interaction is not selling, as nobody buys in the initial contact stage.
 In fact, your InMail shouldn’t even be about asking for a meeting.
 Rather you’re trying to build relationships with target companies and leaders and provoke curiosity from a potential buyer.